A Bridge Between Climate Science and Economics: OPTiMEM and the Heat Conjecture for Estimation of Social Cost of

 \subsection{The heat conjecture}

-slaughtering The essence of the heat conjecture (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S7) is to use a curve founded in physics that is directly driving climate and weather events to provide a reasonable curve for damages from climate change.
+The essence of the heat conjecture (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S7) is to use a curve founded in physics that is directly driving climate and weather events to provide a reasonable curve for damages from climate change.
 The logic of this is that a similar fraction of the heat in the upper ocean should be available to create weather in any given year---subject to stochastic variance.
 So, the magnitude of that proportion of OHC should rise, on average, synchronously with OHC.
 Thus, scaling the OHC to fit existing data should provide as good a measure of future projection as anything available to us.

 A temperature curve was considered, but OHC is the primary driver/moderator of weather \cite{Raghuraman2024WarmingSpikeElNinoSouthernOscillation,Watson-Parris2024SO2ConfoundedByInternalVariability,Samset2024_2023TempsReflectSSTVariability}, and should remain so.
-The temperature curve rises and falls without reaching system equilibrium faster than global heat content by centuries. (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S6.5, fig.'s 24-29; Compare $\Delta$T B panels with OHC (Q) C panel, and $\Delta$Q OHC heat flow D panel.
+The temperature curve rises and falls faster than global heat content by centuries, without reaching system equilibrium. (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S6.5, fig.'s 24-29; Compare $\Delta$T B panels with OHC (Q) C panel, and $\Delta$Q OHC heat flow D panel.
 And fig. 45.)
-Thus, using a temperature curve ($\Delta$T)should over-estimate the rapidity of overall climate change.
+Thus, using a temperature curve ($\Delta$T) should dramatically over-estimate the rapidity of overall climate change.
 More concerning, is that reliance on a $\Delta$T curve will wildly underestimate the persistence of climate.
 Similarly, GHGs will also rise and fall, long before equilibrium can be reached.
-This is because the heat capacity of the ocean is immense (\S1(c)\ref{sect:HowMuchEnergy})).
+This is because the heat capacity of the ocean is immense (\S \ref{sect:HowMuchEnergy})).
 It is also worth noting that if all GHGs were abated, climate damages should have a period of calm, then ramp up when the ocean began releasing immense amounts of energy every year for centuries (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} fig. 15 panel D \& fig. 45).

 Thus, the range of curves for OHC results are fitted to the region of NOAA data, and scaled commensurately as shown in figure \ref{Fig_WD_Heat_Conjecture_graph}.
 These resulting weather damages curves provide the basis for forward projection of OPTiMEM's heat-conjecture SC-GHG model.